PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ## Performance optimization on the frontend
 \fancyfoot[L]{Ambrosch}
-This chapter describes the considerations made to improve performance of the React app.
-This includes the methods used to record performance data and find potential issues, as well as the changes made to the application to fix those issues.
-Optimizing performance of the frontend can have several positive effects, including, but not limited to:
+Optimizing frontend performance can have several positive effects, including, but not limited to:

 - minimizing lag and making the UI more responsive.
 - minimizing loading times and load on the network by reducing the number of backend calls.
 - allowing the app to run on less powerful devices.

-Hereafter, some particular solutions that are used in the geofence web-interface are described in greater detail.
+Hereafter, some particular considerations that were taken in the geofence web-interface are described in greater detail.
+This includes the methods used to record performance data and find potential issues as well as the changes made to fix those issues.

-### Reduction of component rerenders
+### Reduction of component re-renders
-One of the biggest factors affecting performance of the React app is the number of component rerenders, especially ones which happen after changes to parameters of a component that have no effect on the state of that component.
-Reducing the number of these unnecessary rerenders is important to improve frontend performance and therefore usability.
+During testing, it was found that one of the biggest factors affecting performance of the React app is the number of component re-renders, especially unnecessary re-renders which happen after changes to parameters of a component that have no actual effect on that component.
+Reducing the number of these re-renders is important to improve frontend performance and therefore usability.

 #### Measuring component render times